colejagdtiger/sheetToMIDI/README.md

 # Sheet Music To MIDI

-A Python project to convert sheet music to MIDI
+A Python project to convert sheet music to MIDI.

 svg to a midi converter